giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

 Week 05 - Part 2 Testing
 ---------------------

+Lets start upp part 2 of the course, a project in object oriented Python with unit testing.

+**Teacher activities**

 "Lecture 05 - Introduction to the module" is an introduction to the remaining parts of the course and focus on getting started with the development environment and the Assignment 02 project.

 ### Things to do on your own